 Even with strong email security, the first line of defense against this abuse is user education, If a user receives a spoofed message, please advise them to do the following.

-- Blacklist any address/IP listed in the REPLY-TO, RETURN-PATH, or SOURCE IP found within the email headers that you have determined to be fraudulent.
+- Blocklist any address/IP listed in the REPLY-TO, RETURN-PATH, or SOURCE IP found within the email headers that you have determined to be fraudulent.
 See Blacklist addresses, domains, and IPs in Webmail for instructions.

 - Immediately change the password of your email account if you or your users provided that information at any point.

 - Alert other employees within your business of the potential for spear phishing.

-Spoofing is possibly the most frustrating abuse issue to deal with, simply put, because it cannot be stopped.
+Spoofing is possibly the most frustrating abuse issue to deal with, simply put, because domain spoofing cannot be stopped.
 It doesn’t matter where you host your email, as all email users are potentially vulnerable to spoof attacks, whether you host email with Thexyz, Office 365, Google Workspace etc.

 Spoofing is similar to hand-writing many letters and signing someone else’s name to it.
 This makes tracing or tracking the activity extremely difficult.